-File replication for shared network folders is important so you can keep folders and files in synch across Multiple Locations.
+File Replication for shared network folders is important so you can keep folders and files in sync across Multiple Locations.
 Below are some file replication tools.
-See also: Store Images in Database
+See also: Storing Images in Database.

 Microsoft Distributed File System (DFS)